andreas-kupries/aktive/doc-internal/spec-code.md

 ...).
 Because of this the process is also called `heapification` and the functions use the suffix `_heapify` in their names.

-## Parameters

-The code generator collects and deduplicates the names of all parameters used by operators.
-Using the resulting list it emits per unique parameter

-  - A C define, i.e. a symbol, mapping the parameter to an integer number.

-  - The parameter name as string

-  - The above strings are collected in a single C array variable `aktive_param_name`.
-This is indexed by the parameter symbols.

-The code generator collects and deduplicates the descriptions given to all parameters used by operators.
-Using the resulting list it emits per unique description

-  - The description as string

-  - The above strings are collected in a single C array variable `aktive_param_desc`.

-  - Note, no symbols are defined

 ## Operators

 Per operator returning an __image result__ and __no input images requiring ignore signaling__ the code generator emits

-  - A function declaration for a C level constructor function (Name suffix `_new`_).
+  - A function declaration for a C level constructor function (Name suffix `_new`).
 This function takes a parameter structure, the input image arguments, and returns the declared result.
 Parameter structure and images are optional, i.e. appear if and only if the operator has parameters and/or input images.